Get Resource Details

 You can get this parameter by viewing metadata details for a folder in the “Content Library” tab of CloudFiles app in Salesforce or can be fetched through other flow actions like Get Connected Folder.

 The Library parameter is the external storage type you are using.
-Possible values are sharepoint, google (for Google Drive), onedrive, dropbox, box, cloudfiles (for AWS S3).
+Possible values are sharepoint, google (for Google Drive), onedrive, azure , dropbox, box, cloudfiles (for AWS S3).

 This is a mandatory input parameter.